About

 I am Assistant Professor of Philosophy at Salve Regina University in Newport, Rhode Island.

-In my research, I focus on life affirmation, especially as developed in the work of nineteenth-century philosophers.
+My research is focused on late nineteenth century philosophy in the German tradition.
+I focus on life affirmation, especially as developed in the work of nineteenth-century philosophers.
 Life affirmation describes the process of coming to see life as worthwhile and filled with meaning, even in the face of great suffering.
 My research addresses life affirmation in two main contexts:

 In my free time, I enjoy spending time with my dogs, swimming, and watching bad television.